-Section 13.
-Effective with the beginning of the 2017 leave calendar year, upon the expiration of any approved leave of absence without pay, except as provided in Article 18, Section 12 and in Article 19, Section 7, the employee is entitled to return to a position in the same or equivalent classification within the agency, subject to the furlough provisions of Article 38, Seniority.
+Section 6.
+Upon the expiration of any approved leave of absence without pay, except as provided in Article 18, Section 3 and in Article 19, Section 7, the employee is entitled to return to a position in the same or equivalent classification within the agency, subject to the furlough provisions of Article 38, Seniority.